wechto/paper/README.md

   :curly_loop: [Reinforcement Learning via Fenchel-Rockafellar Duality](https://arxiv.org/pdf/2001.01866.pdf) :fire: :volcano: :droplet:  ​ ​ ​

   *Policy Evaluation*: LP form of Q ---> policy evaluation via largrangian ---> change the problem before applying duality (constant function, f-divergence, fenchel-rockafellar duality);  *Policy Optimization*: policy gradient ---> offline policy gradient via the lagrangian ---> fenchel-rockafellar duality for the regularized optimization (regularization with the kl-d) ---> imitation learning;  *RL with the LP form of V*: max-likelihood policy learning ---> policy evaluation with the V-lp; *Undiscounted Settings*

+  :curly_loop: [ADVANTAGE-WEIGHTED REGRESSION: SIMPLE AND SCALABLE OFF-POLICY REINFORCEMENT LEARNING](https://arxiv.org/pdf/1910.00177.pdf) :+1: :fire:  :boom:

+  Our proposed approach, which we refer to as advantage-weighted regression (AWR), consists of two standard supervised learning steps: one to regress onto target values for a value function, and another to regress onto weighted target actions for the policy.

+   ​ ​